 The New Scooby-Doo Movies episode that crossed over with the animated version of The Addams Family saw Pugsley digging to China through his sandbox.
 When Morticia chides him for being ridiculous, Pugsley tells the Chinese boy just under the surface that he'll have to go back home.

 An episode of 2 Stupid Dogs had the little dog constantly falling down a hole and ending up alternately in America and China.
 Predictably, there was a cat just outside each hole.

 In the Dexter's Laboratory episode "D & DD", Dexter's Monsters and Mazes character ("Hodo, the Furry-Footed Burrower") digs a tunnel to escape a dragon, winds up in China... and is nearly eaten by an Asian-style dragon. note This might be a Genius Bonus joke for D&D nerds, since in the then-current edition, Asian dragons were much deadlier opponents than Western ones.

 Looney Tunes, though the hole is generally created by the character falling, the character getting smashed into the ground so hard he ends up on the other side.

-On one occasion Wile E. Coyote's rocket does a u-turn on a cliff face, smashes into the ground, tunneling through the Earth to China, where he meets a Chinese Road Runner (identical to the American one, but wearing a stereotypical Chinese hat).
+In "War and Pieces," Wile E. Coyote's rocket does a u-turn on a cliff face, smashes into the ground, tunneling through the Earth to China, where he meets a Chinese Road Runner (identical to the American one, but wearing a stereotypical Chinese hat).

 Sylvester the Cat was knocked clear through to China after getting sat on by a giant during a "Jack and the Beanstalk" parody, and met up with a Chinese Tweety.